crashdean/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

+ One conclusion form the Theater Outcomes vs Launch Date chart is that the best month for a fund raiser would be May.
+The data didn't account for why this was true, but furhter analysis could be completed.
+The second conclution would be the close correlation between the
+ Successful and the Failed lines.
+They seem to follow the same trend of the greatest month being May.
+Although the Failed line also had a high rate during the month of October.

 ### Analysis of Outcomes Based on Goals

+One conclution would show that there are two strong ranges for the amount pleged to be successful.
+The first would be the $1000 and less, and the second would be the range of $35,000 t0 $40,000.
+A second conclution from the line chart shows an inverse relationship between the percentage successful and the percentage Failed.
+This is true due to the fact that the total for both lines are the sum of the percentages.
+This is a visual consequence of the data type being charted.

 ### Challenges and Difficulties Encountered